alexandreruban/rubycube/_posts/2020-10-10-simple-design-simple-css.md

 ## Use BEM or another convention

 CSS is often a misunderstood language.
-There is a lot to learn and it can become a real mess very quicky it you don't have clear rules about what should go where.
+There is a lot to learn and it can become a real mess very quickly it you don't have clear rules about what should go where.
 The Basecamp team uses the [BEM methodology][bem-website] to organise CSS code.
-Let's have a look at how BEM methodology helps you organise your code by redesigining those boxes.
+Let's have a look at how BEM methodology helps you organise your code by redesigning those boxes.

 ![How it works boxes](/assets/images/hiw-boxes.png)